GraspIO/docs-user-guide/Workbench/README.md

 # Workbench

-Workbench is both a web page and your private workspace through which you work with a specific Grasp repository.
+Workbench is a web application through which you work with your private workspace for a Grasp repository.

-Workbench opens when you click on a repository link from your dashboard or enter repository's URL in a browser.
-Depending on the URL, it can be used not only to open a repository, but also a specific model in it, and even scroll directly to some element after model is opened.
+It opens when you click on a repository link from your dashboard or enter repository URL in a browser.
+The workspace for it is created automatically when you open some repository for the first time.

-The actual content of the workbench screen can be different depending on your user role in this repository and layout specified by the repository admin for this role.
-The main parts are the explorer panel and the editor, which in turn contains several sub-panels.
+The workbench typically contains one or more central views, such as document editor and preview of generated results, surrounded by panels that provide supporting functions: repository explorer, alerts and so on.

-The workbench state is persisted on the Grasp server, and you can open it from any computer without losing your changes.
+The workspace state is persisted on the server, so you can open your workbench later from any place without losing your changes.

+It remembers the last document that you worked with and opens it automatically, unless you provide an ID of a different model in the URL.